 What Should Your PreWorkout Routine Look Like?

 The first thing we need to do when considering a pre-workout routine is ditch the notion that it happens just minutes before the workout.
 It’s a lifestyle change that supports a healthy approach to fitness.
-Making the following changes will dramatically affect your performance and your body’s ability to respond in an effective and essential way.
+Making the following changes will dramatically affect your performance and your body’s ability to respond in an essential way.

 So, how much sleep does science say you should get?
 The general rule is that adults need seven to eight hours a day.
 But that’s not a hard and fast rule because each person is different, and each day might be a little different.
 You can easily go with six hours of sleep and be fine one day, and some people can do that every day.
 Other people need nine hours of sleep each night to feel completely rested.
 Let’s just say the goal is seven to eight, but you do you.

 First of all, hydration is a critical component of a healthy existence, whether you’re an athlete or not.
-The following are reasons they’re important to everyone, but remember, athletes or anyone participating in strenuous exercise will sweat, and their body will require more hydration.
+The following are reasons they’re important to everyone, but remember, athletes or anyone participating in strenuous exercise will sweat, and their bodies will require more hydration.

 ♦ Transporting nutrition